Introduction

 -

-Leasing Fees: On average, leasing costs for aerators range from $30 to $100 per day, influenced by the type and size of the equipment.
+Rental Fees: On average, rental costs for aerators fall between $30 and $100 per day, influenced by the type and size of the equipment.
 For 2024, this range remains consistent, with some specialized models potentially costing more.
-Overall, lawn aeration expenses can vary from $100 to $350, so comprehending the costs associated with a rental aerator is crucial for effective budgeting.
+Overall, lawn aeration costs can range from $100 to $350, so understanding rental fees is crucial for effective budgeting.

 -

-Deposit Fees: Numerous leasing firms require a deposit, typically ranging from $50 to $250.
+Deposit Fees: Many rental companies require a deposit, typically ranging from $50 to $250.
 This deposit is refundable upon the return of the equipment in good condition, so it's crucial to factor this into your initial budget.

 -

-Transport Costs: If you need to move the rental aerator, remember to account for truck fees or fuel expenses.
+Transport Costs: If you need to transport the aerator, remember to account for rental truck fees or fuel expenses.
 These costs can vary significantly based on distance and vehicle requirements.

 -